PyranoTheDev/PyranoTheDev/README.md

 - Worked on a flight controller, projectiles, and shootable enemies.
 #### **Gameplay Programmer** on [Caramelized Carnage](https://aieseattle.itch.io/western-robots-associated)
 ![Caramelizedbanner](https://github.com/PyranoTheDev/PyranoTheDev/assets/73611583/f8b14caa-c17c-47cc-a1e5-f64fd1925f1a)
-- Worked with a team of artists, designers and programmers to create a fun endless runner experience.
+- Worked alongside a team of artists, designers and programmers to create a fun endless runner experience.
-- Worked on the game's tile generator, the obstacles and the pickups.
+- Developed game's tile generator, the obstacles and the pickups.
-- Used Perforce for Version Control.
+- Perforce for Version Control.
 - Worked on 2-week sprints.